Chilterns Event Information

 The layout of the course is such that:

-- You can run and bike as many times as you like (i.e. you can run-kayak-run-bike-run, etc)
+• You can run and bike as many times as you like (i.e. you can run-bike-kayak-bike-run, etc)

-- The kayak transition can only be accessed by bike and is around 8km away via the shortest route
+• The kayak transition can only be accessed by bike and is around 8km away via the shortest (sensible) route.
+Longer and far less sensible routes are available.

 How long you spend running, biking and kayaking is up to you.
 But, if you’ve never done a Questars Adventure Race, it can be difficult to know how long to spend on each discipline.
-On Thursday, along with the start lists and kayak timeslots we will publish our Course Planner’s Guide which will give suggestions for how to structure your day depending on your kayak window.
+We have put together a course planner’s guide which gives suggestions for how to structure your day depending on your kayak window.
+This is only a guide, the great thing about Questars races is that what you do is up to you!
+If you like running, you can spend more time running and less time biking (and vice-versa).

 We look forward to seeing you on Saturday!